-Finkornet gul anatas som danner pseudomorfoser etter euxenitt eller polykras, har en større celle enn vanlig anatas og en sammensetning nær $(Ti{a,s}Nb{a,25}Fe{0,25}){\Sigma I \ oo}O_2$.
+Finkornet gul anatas som danner pseudomorfoser etter euxenitt eller polykras, har en større celle enn vanlig anatas og en sammensetning nær $(Ti{0.5}Nb{0.25}Fe{0.25}){\Sigma 1.00}O_2$.

 Introduction

 A fine-grained yellow mineral - formed by the alteration of a metamict mineral (euxenite or polycrase) from the Herrebøkasa granite pegmatite in Østfold - gives an X-ray powder pattern of anatase, but with distinctly smaller spacing (larger unit cell).
 Since we have only a 9 cm Debye-Scherrer film without any internal standard, we see no point in calculating the cell parameters.
 The aim of the present article is to report and discuss the results of a chemical analysis of this substance.